-Şişecam Chemicals, one of the leading companies worldwide, produces soda, chromium chemicals, glass fiber, industrial raw material, vitamin K3 derivatives and sodium metabilsulphite with environment friendly technologies, which are used as the main input for over 100 products in various industries ranging from detergents to chemicals, from leather to pharmaceuticals.
+Şişecam produces soda, chromium chemicals, industrial raw material, vitamin K3 derivatives and sodium metabisulfite.
+The Company delivers global solutions with eco-friendly technologies and provides world-class main input to over 100 industries – from glass to detergents, chemicals to leather and pharmaceuticals.

 Şişecam concentrates its efforts to contribute to the community in the fields of environment, sports, culture&arts and education